Kocoji/tel-buh-bye/README.md

   - Or, create the file include 2 vars: `API_ID='12345678' API_HASH='d0d46c372ff1f1522434951a2b3c4d'`, then, from the shell: type `. thefilename`

 # Docker
-You can build the image that included in this source. e.g. `docker build . -t buhbye` Or, you can pull the image from my Docker Hub: `docker pull kocoji/buhbye`
+You can build the image that included in this source.
+E.g. `docker build . -t buhbye`

+Or, you can pull the image from my Docker Hub: `docker pull kocoji/buhbye`
 - Run it (Sample commands, remember to replace your env variables!):
   - `getlist` cmd: `docker run --rm -it -v $(pwd)/data:/usr/src/app/data -e API_ID=12345678 -e API_HASH='daae74e0549286ae54b4d60c8b9a6c89a' buhbye getlist`